Hella (company)

-Hella KGaA Hueck & Co. (stylized as HELLA) is an internationally operating German automotive part supplier with headquarters in Lippstadt, North Rhine-Westphalia.
+Hella GmbH & Co.
+KGaA is an internationally operating German automotive parts supplier headquartered in Lippstadt, North Rhine-Westphalia.
 The company develops and manufactures lighting, electronic components, and systems for the automotive industry.
-It also has one of the largest trade organizations for automotive parts, accessories, diagnosis, and services within Europe.
+It also operates one of the largest trade organizations for automotive parts, accessories, diagnostics, and services within Europe.

 Hella is one of the top 50 global automotive suppliers, and one of the 100 largest industrial companies in Germany.
-Worldwide, it employs about 40,000 people in more than 100 locations in over 35 countries.
-More than 5,800 engineers and technicians work in research and development within the company.
+Hella has approximately 37,000 employees at over 125 locations worldwide and generated consolidated sales of €8.1 billion in fiscal year 2024.

+In 2022, the company merged with French global automotive supplier Faurecia, the merged business being named Forvia, and the two divisions being formally called Forvia Hella and Forvia Faurecia.
+The products of Hella GmbH & Co.
+KGaA will continue to be sold under its own brand.

 History

 Sally Windmüller founded the company in 1899 under the name Westfälische Metall-Industrie Aktien-Gesellschaft (WMI) to produce ball horns, candles, and kerosene lamps for carriages.

 Hella's name first appeared in 1908 as a trademark for acetylene headlights.
 In 1923, the manufacturing family Lüdenscheider Hueck took over the majority of the shares.
-The name “Hella” was included in the company name in 1986.
-The most likely explanation for the Hella brand is attributed to Sally Windmüller: He wanted to honour his wife, Helen, in short Hella, and also wanted to use the playful association between this name and the German word heller (brighter).
+The name "Hella" was included in the company name in 1986.
+The most likely explanation for the Hella brand is attributed to Sally Windmüller: He wanted to honor his wife, Helen, in short Hella, and also wanted to use the playful association between this name and the German word heller (brighter).

 After World War II, the company started to expand, so in 1951 the first subsidiary company was founded in Wembach.
-Today Hella has six different production manufactures in Germany, which are located in Lippstadt, Bremen, Recklinghausen, Hamm (Bockum-Hövel), Nellingen and Wembach.
+Today Hella has six different production manufacturers in Germany, which are located in Lippstadt, Bremen, Recklinghausen, Hamm (Bockum-Hövel), Nellingen, and Wembach.

 Early internationalization and the creation of a global distribution network in the 1960s resulted in the company developing one of the largest distribution networks in the industry, including its subsidiaries and partners in numerous markets worldwide.
 In 1961, for example, the first foreign production plant was founded in Mentone, Australia.
-Today Hella has more than 100 places of locations in over 35 countries and is operating in the economic region of Europe, NAFTA/South America, Africa, and Asia/Pacific.
+Today, Hella has more than 100 locations in over 35 countries and is operates in the economic regions of Europe, NAFTA/South America, Africa, and Asia/Pacific.

 Since the early 1990s Hella has also been part of several Joint Ventures with other automotive part suppliers.
 Those Joint Ventures help develop other fields of competence.
 At the moment Hella cooperates with several different companies, such as Mahle Behr, Plastic Omnium, Samlip, Leoni, Mando, TMD Friction, and, innocent.
 Joint Ventures are, for example, HBPO and BHTC in Lippstadt.
-Furthermore, the holding "HELLA Stanley Ltd Pty" with Stanley Electric was founded in 2002, which is located in Melbourne.
+Furthermore, the holding "Hella Stanley Ltd Pty" with Stanley Electric was founded in 2002 and is located in Melbourne.